220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Unescaped HTML rendering in transaction descriptions"
 - **Impact**: Potential for cross-site scripting attacks

+> TransactionList component was using a span with the dangerouslySetInnerHTML prop to render the description

+> Solution: Replace with an embeded JSX string

+> Since the description of the transaction is a plain string there is no need for Unescaped HTML rendering.

 **Ticket PERF-401: Account Creation Error**

 - **Reporter**: Support Team